 DCF Fair Value Target:

-We started the process of determining a valid price forecast for News Corp with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that News Corp ranked in the 12th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 88.67%.
+Below please find a table outlining a discounted cash flow forecast for NWSA, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that News Corp ranked in the 16th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 As for the metrics that stood out in our discounted cash flow analysis of News Corp, consider:

-News Corp's interest coverage rate -- a measure of gross earnings relative to interest payments -- comes in at -31.89.
-This coverage rate is greater than that of only 3.68% of stocks we're observing for the purpose of forecasting via discounted cash flows.
+News Corp's interest coverage rate -- a measure of gross earnings relative to interest payments -- comes in at -48.92.
+This coverage rate is greater than that of merely 2.8% of stocks we're observing for the purpose of forecasting via discounted cash flows.

 As a business, News Corp experienced a tax rate of about 0% over the past twelve months; relative to its sector (Consumer Cyclical), this tax rate is higher than just 0% of stocks generating free cash flow.

 Terminal Growth Rate in Free Cash Flow

 Return Relative to Current Share Price